Online Anxiety Therapy That Actually Works

 This book combines neuroscience with psychology to help explain the roots of anxiety and offers practical strategies to rewire the brain's response to fear.

-Publisher Website: New Harbinger Publications
+Website: New Harbinger Publications

 • Dr. Aron explores the trait of high sensitivity and provides insights and strategies for helping highly sensitive individuals navigate an overwhelming world.